OUR TIPS FOR SAVING MONEY THIS SUMMER

 WHEN TO SHIFT AND SAVE

-Based on average prices for June 2016 through September 2018
+Based on average prices for June 2017 through December 2020.

 HOW DO YOU COOL YOUR HOME?

 Pre-cooling your home is your biggest savings opportunity.
 It’s simple and easy.
 Lower your thermostat during the night and early morning and set it to a higher temperature during the afternoon.

 This will help keep your home cool throughout the day, reducing the need to run your air conditioner when prices are typically higher.